xMasterxx/PlayFabQuickStartDemo/README.md

 # PlayFabQuickStart

- Simple implementation how you can use playfab authentication,
+ Simple implementation how you can use [PlayFab](https://playfab.com/) authentication,

- how to get leaderboards and send statistic data to the server
+ how to get leaderboards and send statistic data to the server.

+ Enjoy it 🎮 and have fun!